 Chaga Powder – Chaga is a parasitic carpophores mushroom that looks like the charred remains of burned wood on the side of a birch tree (sometimes growing on Elm and Alder, but Birch is its favorite).
-Chaga is commonly made into a tea, taken by tincture, or put into capsules for its antioxidant content.
+Chaga is commonly made into a tea, taken by tincture, or put into capsules.
 Why not give your smoothie some mushroom power?

 Chia Seeds – Chia seeds rule!
 They are great for making homemade puddings, gel juice, or easy jam recipes.
 They also rule in smoothies.
 Chia was a staple for Incan, Mayan, and Aztec cultures.
 “Chia” is the Mayan word for “strength” and Chia seeds used to be referred to as “Warrior Running Food”.

 Chlorella Powder - Some scientists believe these single celled algae may be among the Earth’s oldest living organisms.
-Natural health enthusiasts know chlorella well as an excellent source of nutrients.
 Its bright green color would make it a perfect pair for leafy greens like kale or dandelion.
 You can also use it instead of fresh greens in your winter smoothie recipes!

 Cranberry Powder – A wonderfully flavorful herb, its fruity tartness and beautiful color is perfect for your berry filled smoothies.